-Sr. No. Shareholder's Name - ing at the beginning of vear April 1, 2018 Shareholding at the end of the year March 31, 2019 No. of Shares % of total Shares of the Company % of Shares Pledged/ encumbered to total Shares No. of Shares % of total Shares of the Company % of Shares Pledged/ encumbered to total Shares holding during the year 1 IDBI Trusteeship Services Limited (ICICI Strategic Investments Fund) - - - - - - - Total - - - - - - -
+Sr. No. Shareholder's Name reholding at the beginning of the year April 1, 2018 Shareho % change in share- No. of Shares % of total Shares of the Company % of Shares Pledged/ encumbered to total Shares No. of Shares % of total Shares of the Company % of Shares Pledged/ encumbered to total Shares holding during the year 1 IDBI Trusteeship Services Limited (ICICI Strategic Investments Fund) - - - - - - 1 Total - - - - - - -